ivanFTG/AH-Assessment/README.md

 # AH-Assessment
 Albert Heijn assessment for iOS Software Engineer post.
 The idea is to have a small app with two screens, one to list arts in possession of the Rijks Museum and a second to show the details of a selected art.

+The project has been done using XCode 26 and Swift 6.2 with latest version of concurrency.

 ## Planning
 Please go to the [Planning document](Planning/Planning.md) to read the basic planning before starting implementation.